Do we have a story crisis? The truth about the ecological and human crisis

 Otherwise, they place their investment elsewhere.
 Even as child-labour has become better since 2000, still large corporations use contractors to avoid conflict, nevertheless, one can ask questions about the transparency of businesses.
 For example, Zara or HM with more than 10.000 stores and collections that span over several thousands of products use many hundreds or thousands of different contractors.
 Some hidden in rural far away places nearly impossible to control if child labour is used (figures of child labour Good On You post Child labour in Fashion).

 The biosphere and technological fix

-Most corporation seems to believe there are a matter of technical solutions to fix the global warming issue, hardly any tells the truth even if they wanted.
+The most corporation seems to believe there are a matter of technical solutions to fix the global warming issue, hardly any tells the truth even if they wanted.
 Albert Einstein once said, “We cannot solve our problems with the same thinking we used when we created them”.
-Even so, every day corporations present solutions based upon technological fix, such as new materials that are less water extensive or with a less harmful ecological footprint, while the solution might be a reduction or even stop producing.
+Even so, everyday corporations present solutions based upon technological fixes, such as new materials that are less water extensive or with a less harmful ecological footprint, while the solution might be a reduction or even stop producing.
 Corporations believe that growth is still possible as soon as they have a technological solution that is less harmful they think can produce more without consequences.

 It is a strategy they use to move focus away from an environmentally harmful Fast Fashion Strategy that many consumers are aware are making a negative impact on the fragile environment in some of the poorest countries in Asia and elsewhere.
 What irritates is the untruthful way of doing business.
 It would be far better, to tell the truth, so the consumers could make up their minds to buy or not if they know the cost and impact their purchase has on the environment.
 Why not be at least honest about it?